leungant/webdev-vagrantfile/Readme.md

 + Use the bash scripts to ensure similar setups on a linux machine.. though the theory is you're a whizz at installing packages on a linux machine if you run linux!

 + Docker layer may come soon..
 Especially if Docker and Docker machine support 32 bit..
 Will be Docker Swarm scripts.

++ /home/vagrant/files on the VM is mapped to the Windows Vagrantfile directory, you can access and transfer files there.

 INSTALLATION:
 =============